materyun/aftereffectsscriptmanagerfree/English.md

 > These icons will automatically appear in the script list if PNG files with the same names as your scripts are placed in the same folder.

-## ✨ Features
+✨ Feature Overview

-`Script Manager Pro` is a powerful script management tool for Adobe After Effects, providing:
+Script Manager Pro is a powerful After Effects script management tool that provides the following features:

-- ✅ **Automatic Script Scanning & Listing**
-  Automatically detects `.jsx` and `.jsxbin` files from the main and additional directories.

-- ⭐ **Favorites Management**
-  Mark your most-used scripts with one click for quick access.

-- 📂 **Custom Grouping**
-  Add, rename, and delete groups.
-Sort scripts within groups (move up/down, top/bottom).

-- 🔍 **Search Function**
+✅ Automatic Script Reading and Categorization Automatically scans specified directories for .jsx / .jsxbin scripts and supports additional directory management.

+⭐ Favorites Management
+Scripts can be added to favorites for centralized management of commonly used tools.

+📂 Custom Grouping
+Freely add, rename, or delete script groups.
+Groups support sorting (move up, move down, top, bottom).

+🔍 Keyword Search
-  Fuzzy search by script names or group keywords.
+Supports fuzzy search of script names and group keywords.

-- 🖼️ **Icon Support**
+🖼️ Script Icon Support
-  If a `.png` file with the same name exists in the script directory, it's used as the script icon.
+If a .png icon with the same name as the script exists in the directory, it will be automatically displayed in the list.

-- ⚙️ **Persistent Config**
+⚙️ Configuration Persistence
-  Groups and favorites are stored in a local `data.json` config file.
+All group and favorite information is saved to a local data.json file.

-- 👤 **About & Author Info**
+👤 About and Author Information
-  Built-in panel for version info and contact details.
+The panel includes an "About" page and contact information.

-- 💰 **Donation Options**
-  Optional donation panel with support for Alipay, WeChat, PayPal, cryptocurrency, etc.
+💰 Sponsorship Support
+Provides various sponsorship methods, including Alipay, WeChat, PayPal, and cryptocurrencies (optional).

+🌐 Language Selection Support
+A new language selection feature has been added, allowing users to switch between different languages for the interface.
+Supported languages include:

+中文

+English

+한국어

+日本語

+Русский

 ---